 Working with leaders to improve emotional intelligence skills, I’ve noticed a common myth.
 People often describe emotional intelligence as controlling negative reactions.
-We assume that an emotionally intelligent person tamps down his/her anger and stops themselves from yelling and sending heated emails.
+We assume that an emotionally intelligent person tamps down his/her anger and resists yelling and sending heated emails.
 However, positive emotions also get in the way of our success at work.

 In the right amounts and at the right times, leaders benefit from their optimism and passion.
 Leaders who are skilled in conveying their enthusiasm inspire people to see possibilities and engage in a common purpose.